 English Phrasal verbs with CUT

-In this post I want to share 6 English phrasal verbs with CUT.
-Oxford Learner’s Dictionaries dot com lists 24 different uses for the verb CUT! ✂
+In this post, I want to share 6 English phrasal verbs with CUT.
+Oxford Learner’s Dictionaries dot com lists 24 different uses for the verb CUT! ✂ LINK

-Are you CUT OUT to master these English expressions?
+Are you CUT OUT for this English lesson?

 be cut out (for) – to have the qualities and abilities needed for something